 Stores’ Summary Statistics

 The sampled stores’ average annual revenue (for the year of 2018) is $177 million.
-Median revenue, however, is only $3.1 million, suggesting that the mean revenue is driven by very large companies.
-Average company age (defined as 2019 minus the year of establishment) is 63 years, while the median age is 46.5 years.
-Publicly traded companies make up 66% of the sample.
+Their median revenue, however, is only $3.1 million, suggesting that the mean revenue is driven by very large companies.
+The average company age (defined as 2019 minus the year of establishment) is 63 years, while the median age is 46.5 years.
+Publicly traded companies constitute 66% of the sample.

 [add table]